is8ac/aural2/paper/aural2.md

 However, if additional safely is desired, it is simple to train Aural2 to require that some prefix, "sudo" for example, be said before particularly dangerous intents.
-Aural2 need only be taught that when the user says "format disk", the user does not intent that the disk be formatted, whereas when they user says "sudo format disk", the user does want the disk to be formated.
+Aural2 need only be taught that when the user says "format disk", the user does not intend that the disk be formatted, whereas when they user says "sudo format disk", the user does want the disk to be formated.
 Aural2 will usually learn the distinction with a few examples.
 For less dangerous intents, no prefix need be